Copper Staff

 The funny thing is, the most valuable part of your pipeline is the people who've already purchased something from you.
 On average, 20% of a company's customers are responsible for 80% of their future profits (theCLIKK 2020), so it makes sense to take care of existing customers.

-Sure, saying “thank you” is a polite gesture.
-But if you say it the right way, it can cement your relationship with a customer (and help guarantee their future business).
+Sure, saying “thank you” may just be a polite gesture, but if you say it the right way, it can cement your relationship with a customer (and help guarantee their future business).

 Not sold on thanking clients?
 Let’s look at: